anthonyirwin82/anthonyirwin.com/content/blog/tech/programming/hugo/strip-unused-css-and-minify-into-a-single-css-file.md

 Stripping out unused CSS is particularly useful if you use frameworks like Bootstrap as you generally don't use the entire framework.

-You can install the PostCSS and PurgeCSS tools using npm, if you don't have npm installed you can follow the instructions below for popular linux distributions.
+You can install the PostCSS and PurgeCSS tools using npm, if you don't have npm installed you can follow the instructions below for popular Linux distributions.

 {{<blogsnippet "install_npm">}}